drclcomputers/GOWEATHER/README.md

    npm run dist
    ```

-‼️‼️‼️ Due to the architescture of the appimage format, you probably won't be able to run this app.
+‼️‼️‼️ Due to the architecture of the appimage format, you probably won't be able to run this app.
 Instead, you should download the **linux version** from the latest release, run
    ```bash
    sudo chmod +x install.sh
    ```